Online Surf Courses

 Thick Nose

-More volume towards the nose will provide easier paddling into waves.
+More volume towards the nose will make it easier to paddle into waves.
 It helps novice surfers with extra stability and provides more speed when surfing small waves.

 Thin Nose